 speaker

 James Walter

-Yeah, I mean, I think I think for us, we actually like looking at this.
-I think one thing that's really important as we talk about running our business every day that our business is getting better year over year and kind of the ultimate arbiter of quality as we see it as free cash flow per share.
+Yeah, I mean, I think for us, we actually like looking at this.
+I think one thing that's really important as we talk about running our business every day is that our business is getting better year over year and kind of the ultimate arbiter of quality as we see it as free cash flow per share.
 I think that metric that we talked about is generally the context of absolute free cash flow.
-But I think from our perspective, if we were trying to generate the same call it one point four billion dollars we generate in free cash flow on an absolute basis last year, which is a call it a seventy five dollar crude price.
-We think we could do that this year in the kind of low to mid sixties call that sixty three dollars plus or minus and feel like that shows the quality of the business, the kind of step change that we've seen in operational efficiencies and capital efficiency across the board.
+But I think from our perspective, If we were trying to generate the same, call it $1.4 billion we generated in free cash flow on an absolute basis last year, which is at a, call it a $75 crude price, we think we could do that this year in the kind of low to mid-60s.
+Call that $63 plus or minus.
+And Build Like Dallas shows the quality of the business, the kind of step change that we've seen in operational efficiencies and capital efficiency across the board.

+speaker